 There are several significant effects of overfishing that must be noted in order to fully understand the problem and its complexities.

 1. Environmental Damage

 When areas are overfished, essential predators and prey are removed from the food chain.
-This means that creature above and below them are also impacted.
-Sharks are one of the most commonly cited examples suffering from the practice of overfishing.
-When sharks are overfished then their prey, such as rays, increases in number.
+This means that creatures above and below them are also impacted.
+Sharks are one of the most commonly cited examples of suffering from the practice of overfishing.
+When sharks are overfished, then, their prey, such as rays, increases in number.
 This carries over into the next levels of the food chain as more rays mean fewer shellfish and other smaller fish species.